 See the Actions menu items for details of each action.
 Show Cue Buttons is on the View menu.

-See our Knowledge Base article, Remote Controller - Custom Shortcuts for Easy Player, for a step by step procedure of setting up action shortcuts for a wireless Remote device.
+, for a Step by Step procedure of setting up action shortcuts for a wireless Remote device.

 Some keys are reserved for navigating the Cue Button Table by keyboard and other purposes.
 These should be avoided as key selections whenever possible if you want to maintain the keyboard grid-style navigation of the Cue Button Table.
 If you do need to use them, you may lose some Cue Button Table navigation function.
 Using Reserved keys in combination with a modifier key is ok (ex.
 CTRL+HOME is ok, but using HOME as a single key is not recommended).